-- Growth Management: The Metropolitan Council's (MC's) regional development framework provides policy guidance for the region that municipalities will implement through updated local comprehensive plans.
-The latest framework sets more aggressive expectations for development in transit corridors than prior frameworks. - Transit-Supportive Corridor Policies: Comprehensive and station-area plans call for higher development densities and mixed uses.
+- Growth Management: The Metropolitan Council's regional development framework provides policy guidance for the region that municipalities will implement through updated local comprehensive plans.
+The latest framework sets more aggressive expectations for development in transit corridors than prior frameworks. - Transit-Supportive Corridor Policies: Both conceptual and more detailed station area plans have been prepared for each station area.
+Adopted plans typically call for mixed-use higher density development, and include guidelines directed at achieving walkable, pedestrian-oriented development.
 An investment framework for public investments is in place for the corridor, while preparation of a transit-oriented development (TOD) implementation strategy is underway. - Supportive Zoning Regulations Near Transit Stations: Minneapolis and Hopkins have adopted strong TOD-supportive zoning.
 Eden Prairie and Saint Louis Park have TOD-supportive regulations but are working to further improve their ordinances in order to better catalyze implementation of TOD.
-Many of these zoning regulations set both minimum and maximum densities. - Tools to Implement Land Use Policies: MC has worked with a range of stakeholders to identify and pursue redevelopment opportunities.
-Regional and county agencies have a number of funding programs for TOD projects.
+Many of these zoning regulations set minimum as well as maximum densities. - Tools to Implement Land Use Policies: The Metropolitan Council and Hennepin County have worked with a range of stakeholders to identify and pursue redevelopment opportunities.
+Regional and county agencies have a number of funding programs for TOD projects, and these programs are being used to support projects in the corridor.